MotherGinger/RecklessAbandon-Classic/README.md

   - _No, I just happen to use ElvUI so the screenshots are skinned.
 Reckless Abandon works with or without ElvUI._
 - **Does Reckless Abandon work for retail?**
   - _Yes!
 Checkout the retail version on [CurseForge](https://www.curseforge.com/wow/addons/reckless-abandon) or [Github](https://github.com/MotherGinger/RecklessAbandon)_
+- **Does Reckless Abandon work for Burning Crusade Classic?**
+  - _Yes!
+At the current moment, each release contains a BCC version_